ahmedsza/merge-conflicts/README.md

-## Your GitHub Learning Lab Repository for Managing Merge change another issue
+## Your GitHub Learning Lab Repository for Managing Merge change another issue chane

 Welcome to **your** repository for your GitHub Learning Lab course.
 This repository will be used during the different activities that I will be guiding you through.